 Certain amounts in the accompanying unaudited consolidated financial statements have been reclassified to conform to the 2016 presentation.
-These reclassifications had no impact to previously reported net loss, stockholders' equity or cash flows.
+These reclassifications had no impact to previously reported balance sheets, net income (loss) or stockholders' equity.

 d.
 Accounts receivable

 The Company sells produced oil, NGL and natural gas and purchased oil to various customers and participates with other parties in the development and operation of oil and natural gas properties.
 The Company's accounts receivable are generally unsecured.
 Accounts receivable for joint interest billings are recorded as amounts billed to customers less an allowance for doubtful accounts.